Bydgoszcz Cathedral: Construction of the first temple

-Construction of the Gothic Temple (1425-1466)
+Construction of the Gothic temple (1425-1466)

 The reconstruction of the temple the same year (1425) comprised the enlargement of the main building and the construction of two aisles.
-Since builders integrated in the new building the northern brick wall from the previous temple, the church displays a chancel wider than the nave by almost 2 meters.
+Since builders integrated into the new building the northern brick wall from the previous temple, the church displays a chancel wider than the nave by almost 2 metres.

-Like other medieval religious structures, the construction did not interrupt the liturgical service, as mentioned in 1449 in a document related to the erection of the Holy trinity church in the northern suburb of the city (at the location of today Poor Clares' Church.
+Like other mediaeval religious structures, the construction did not interrupt the liturgical services, as mentioned in 1449 in a document related to the erection of the Holy Trinity Church in the northern suburb of the city (at the location of today's Poor Clares' Church.

-Fundings for the project, albeit fluctuating, has been mainly provided during the Thirteen Years' War (1454–66) against the Teutonic Order, when Bydgoszcz was frequently visited by Casimir IV Jagiellon, his retinue, high ranking clergy, crowds of dignitaries, knights, and by the Margrave of Brandenburg Frederick II or Eric II, Duke of Pomerania.
-Jan Kościelecki, local power broker and one of the major financial tycoons in Poland at the time (1457–1475), contributed also in a significant way.
+Funding for the project, albeit fluctuating, was mainly provided during the Thirteen Years' War (1454–66) against the Teutonic Order, when Bydgoszcz was frequently visited by Casimir IV Jagiellon, his retinue, high ranking clergy, crowds of dignitaries, knights, and by the Margrave of Brandenburg Frederick II or Eric II, Duke of Pomerania.
+Jan Kościelecki, local power broker and one of the major financial tycoons in Poland at the time (1457–1475), also contributed in a significant way.

-The church exterior was completed in 1466: the same year, interiors decoration began by the set up of the altars:
+The church exterior was completed in 1466: the same year, interior decoration began with the altars being set up: